 The Council of the University is responsible for the other information.
-The other information comprises the Council's report.
-The other information does not include the financial statements and the auditor's report thereon.
+The other information comprises the Council's report as required by the University of Ghana Act, 2010 (Act 806) which we obtained prior to the date of this auditor's report.
+The other information does not include the consolidated financial statements and the auditor's report thereon.